THE DOORS' "INDIAN SUMMER": A FASCINATING BALLAD FROM 1966

 This framework is supported by the dark and soft notes of the Fender Rhodes Piano Bass played with the left hand by Ray Manzarek (a short keyboard that reproduces the frequencies of the electric bass and, in this case, replaces it).

-The resulting slow-paced bass parts have a smooth quality that gives the entire composition an aura of nostalgic tenderness.
+The slow-paced bass parts that result have a smooth quality, giving the entire composition an aura of nostalgic tenderness.

-For less than a minute, the instrument emits a feathery and intangible stream of high-pitched sound, like a thin ray of light falling on the intimate awakening of two lovers.
+For less than a minute, the instrument releases a feathery and intangible stream of high-pitched sound, like a thin ray of light falling on the intimate awakening of two lovers.

 An intense reverberation permeates the entire tune, smoothing out any rough edges in its sound and enveloping the music in a warm glow.